-provides students with culinary Culinary Arts terminology, culinary math, and practical experiences needed for the development of culinary competencies and workplace skills.
+Culinary Arts provides students with culinary terminology, culinary math, and practical experiences needed for the development of culinary competencies and workplace skills.
 Safety and sanitation instruction and classroom application will prepare students for an industry recognized sanitation exam.
-Classroom expellriences will develop skills to work in the front of the house, back of the house, and workstations.
+Classroom experiences will develop skills to work in the front of the house, back of the house, and workstations.
 Additional content may include: event planning, customer service and relations, food service styles, baking and pastry arts, hors d'oeuveres, breakfast cookery, food cost accounting and inventory, consumer and industry trends, and individualized mastery of culinary techniques.
 Training experiences involve commercial equipment and facilities simulating those found in business and industry.
+All students will earn a Food Handler's Certification in this class.